ecnivs/crank/README.md

 For information about running tests, see [docs/TESTING.md](docs/TESTING.md).

 ## 🔌 Plugin Development
-Crank supports a plugin system for custom background video generation.
-Create plugins that use AI generation, custom APIs, or any other method you can imagine.
-To learn how to build your own plugins, check out the [Plugin Guide](docs/PLUGIN_GUIDE.md).
+For information about creating custom background video plugins, see [docs/PLUGIN_GUIDE.md](docs/PLUGIN_GUIDE.md).

 ## 🙌 Contributing
 Feel free to: